General Workplace Standards

-The University emphasizes an orthodox biblical theological position in regard to its doctrine.
-Because of the central importance the University places on its doctrinal positions, all full-time and part-time faculty and staff are required to sign initially, and annually thereafter, their agreement with and their willingness to abide by the doctrinal statement as a condition of employment.
+Revised and Approved by Board of Trustees, August 2015The University emphasizes a fundamental biblical theological position in regard to its doctrine.
+Because of the central importance the University places on its doctrinal positions, all full-time and part-time faculty and staff are required to sign, initially at hire and annually thereafter, their agreement with and their willingness to abide by the Doctrinal Statement as a condition of employment.

-Because the University places importance on active local church involvement, it requires all full-time and part-time faculty and staff, as a condition of initial employment and as an expectation for continued employment, to belong to a local church whose doctrinal statement is in substantial agreement with the doctrinal statement of Cedarville University.
+Because the University places importance on active local church involvement, it requires all full-time and part-time faculty and staff, as a condition of initial employment and as an expectation for continued employment, to belong to a local church whose doctrinal statement is in substantial agreement with the Doctrinal Statement of Cedarville University.

 For all non-contract personnel the following partial listing of General Work Place Standards does not alter the employment-at-will relationship between the employee and the University.

-Therefore, it is the expectation that all forms of harassment (which includes racial/ethnic, sexual- and gender-based harassment) are prohibited.
-In addition, we believe threatening, intimidating, coercing, using abusive or vulgar language, violence or violent threats, or interfering with the performance of other employees are neither God honoring nor acceptable behaviors within or outside the work place.
+- Therefore, it is the expectation that all forms of harassment (which includes racial/ethnic, sexual- and gender-based harassment) are prohibited.
+In addition, we believe threatening, intimidating, coercing, using abusive or vulgar language, violence or violent threats, or interfering with the performance of other employees are neither God-honoring nor acceptable behaviors within or outside the work place.

-- Because of our commitment to moral purity in both thought and action (2 Cor.
-7:1; 1 John 3:3), all acts of sexual immorality are viewed as unacceptable behavior (I Cor.
-6: 18-20; 1 Thess.
+- Because of our commitment to moral purity in thought and action (2 Corinthians 7:1; 1 John 3:3), all acts of sexual immorality are viewed as unacceptable behavior (I Corinthians 6: 18-20; 1 Thessalonians.
 4:3-8).

-- Because we value virtues like sobriety, self-control, and stewardship of our bodies (1 Cor.
-6:20), and because we recognize the harmful effects of substances like alcohol, tobacco, and inappropriately used drugs or medication, Cedarville University prohibits the consumption of alcoholic beverages, tobacco, and narcotic drugs not used for medical purposes.
+- Because we value virtues like sobriety, self-control, and stewardship of our bodies (1 Corinthians 6:20), and because we recognize the harmful effects of substances like alcohol, tobacco, and inappropriately used drugs or medication, Cedarville University prohibits the consumption of alcoholic beverages, tobacco, and narcotic drugs not used for medical purposes.
 Possession of these items is also prohibited, except for certain alcoholic beverages normally used in cooking.

 - We recognize that appropriate styles of dance can be a valuable part of art, worship, celebration, and exercise.
 Expressions of dance when performed in an appropriate manner that honors God and promotes holiness are permitted.
 For example, the University permits this type of dancing as an appropriate expression of celebration, worship, exercise, choreography, and art.
 Unfortunately, many contemporary forms of dancing are closely associated with things that undermine godliness.
 Contemporary dance is often sexually provocative, occurs in unhealthy environments, or accompanies lyrics that do not reflect our commitment to a pure and godly lifestyle.
 The University prohibits participation in this type of contemporary dance.

-- We desire to be good stewards of all God’s gifts, including our talents, time and resources; therefore, the University prohibits any participation in gambling.
+- We desire to be good stewards of all God’s gifts, including our talents, time, and resources; therefore the University prohibits any participation in gambling.